-In 2014, Congress passed The Gabriella Miller Kids First Pediatric Research Act and President Obama signed it into law the very same year.
+In 2014, Congress passed The Gabriella Miller Kids First Pediatric Research Act.
 The act was intended to be a 10-year program.
-With $88 million of non-taxpayer funding provided by the act over the past seven years, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).
-Another $38 million is expected to be appropriated over the remaining four years of the Act.
+With the $126 million in funding provided in the original 10 year Act, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).

 The Kids First Program fosters collaborative research to uncover the genetic etiology of childhood cancer and structural birth defects.
-In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and is in the process of expanding a public-facing, web-based portal that allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
-This resource is of high value for the pediatric research community and will facilitate analyses across diverse conditions to uncover shared developmental pathways.
-Under this program, more than two-dozen pediatric research focused laboratories have generated vital genomic data that will be shared with the entire research community.
+In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and and features a public-facing, web-based portal that allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
+At present there are over 50,000 data sets available to researchers.
+This resource is of high value for the pediatric research community and facilitates analyses across diverse conditions to uncover shared developmental pathways.
+Under this program, more than two-dozen pediatric research focused laboratories have generated vital genomic data that is shared with the entire research community.
 The overall goal is to help researchers understand the underlying mechanisms of these conditions leading to more refined diagnostic capabilities and ultimately more targeted therapies or interventions.
 This First Act is just the beginning, we must continue and enhance this vital work, because while cancer is the single leading cause of death by disease among American children, currently only 4% of the National Cancer Institute’s $4.9 billion budget goes towards development of cures and treatments for childhood cancer.
-Because of limited research in the past 30 years, only 4 drugs have been developed exclusiverly to treat childhood cancer.
+Due to limited research in the past 30 years, only 6 drugs have been developed exclusively to treat childhood cancer.

-With H.R.
-623 – The Gabriella Kids First Research Act 2.0, again with non-taxpayer funding, we will be able to expand this program to develop a truly comprehensive shared-data resource for scientists researching the majority of pediatric cancers and structural birth defects, and support development of computational tools to analyze these very large, complex genomic, and clinical data sets.
+Because of the successes of Kids First Program and Data Resource Center, Representative Jennifer Wexton (D-VA10), along with 17 other bipartisan cosponsors, introduced the Gabriella Miller Kids First Research Act 2.0 (HR 623) which will reauthorize Kids First and will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.

 Your support is essential now to build upon the successful work that has already been done and to expand and enhance our capabilities in the future.
 Please consider cosponsoring H.R.
-623 – Gabriella Miller Kids First Research Act 2.0.
+623, S. 1521 – Gabriella Miller Kids First Research Act 2.0

 Ellyn Miller, always Gabriella’s mom